thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 To obtain all of this, this means no branches!

 Over the past decade, branching became a standard in most teams.
 But it does not bring any benefits to the bottom line: deliver quality software in production at speed.
 They actually slow us down and impact quality!
+If they can be avoided, team's productivity and confidence will increase by an incredible order of magnitude.

 ## Acknowledgments